verhovsky/RustPython/README.md

 cargo build --release --target wasm32-wasi --features="freeze-stdlib"
 ```

-> Note: we use the `freeze-stdlib` to include the standard library inside the binary.
+> Note: we use `freeze-stdlib` to include the standard library inside the binary.

-### JIT (Just in time) compiler
+### JIT compiler

-RustPython has an **very** experimental JIT compiler that compile python functions into native code.
+RustPython has a **very** experimental just-in-time (JIT) compiler that compiles Python functions into native code.

 #### Building